jeremiahsnapp/dev-lxc/README.md

 One of the key things this tool uses is the concept of images.

-`dev-lxc` creates images with a "p-", "u-" or "c-" prefix on the name to distinguish it as a "platform", "unique" or "custom" image.
+`dev-lxc` creates images with a "u-" or "c-" prefix on the name to distinguish it as a "unique" or "custom" image.

 Images are then cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the image.
 This clone is either used to build the next image in the build process or the final